-Functional Lower Body - Hips-Thighs-Shins-Feet Lined Up

-c.
-Hips lined up with feet, not twisted (countered or rotated) - functional lower body, knee working as a hinge joint c.
-Hips lined up with feet, not twisted (countered or rotated) - functional lower body, knee working as a hinge joint
+Page 3 Functional Lower Body - Hips-Thighs-Shins-Feet Lined Up c.
+Hips lined up with knees and feet, more square to skis and not twisted (countered or rotated) - functional lower body, knee working as a hinge joint.
+(Feel the hips come through the turn with your skis.)